Framewise from left to right: 1 2 3 4 5 6

 {confrc}

-the first convergent p ⁄ q for which q ≥ n.
+truncated at the last convergent p ⁄ q with q ≤ n.

 In: Z(a), Y(b), X(n); out: Y(p), X(q), Textbox(partial quotients).